mapringg/faster-whisper-dictation/README.md

 - **Single-tap** Right Control to stop recording
 - **Double-tap** Right Alt to cancel recording

-Your speech will be automatically transcribed and typed at the current cursor position.
+Your speech will be automatically transcribed, copied to the clipboard, and then pasted at the current cursor position using a simulated Ctrl+V.

 To change the trigger key, stop the service and restart it with the `-d` option: